CS 160: Introduction to Algorithms (Spring 2023)

 • No homeworks will be dropped.

-• Exam grades will not be curved explicitly, but the final overall letter grades of the course may be adjusted: Although typically an average of 87% might be necessary for a grade of B+, anyone in this class whose average is at or above the median will earn at least a B+.
+• Exam grades will not be curved individually, but the final overall letter grades of the course will be adjusted as needed.
+In particular, anyone in this class whose overall average is at or above the median will earn at least a B+.

 Regrade requests:

-If you believe any of part of your work on Gradescope was graded incorrectly, and you still believe that 24 hours later, we encourage you to send a regrade request.
+If you believe any part of your work on Gradescope was graded incorrectly, we want you to let us know via a regrade request on Gradescope.
 Regrade requests should be concise, directed, and respectful.
 You should point out a specific aspect of the assignment that was graded incorrectly, and explain why in your own words.
 We also reserve the right to deduct points if we notice additional errors during the regrading.
 The person who regrades your submission will send you a response.
 If you have further concerns thereafter, you may contact one of the TFs or Graduate TAs at office hours or through a private Piazza post.
-Regrades must be submitted no earlier than 24 hours and no later than one week after the release of the grades, unless stated otherwise.
+Regrades must be submitted within one week of release of the grades, unless stated otherwise.

 • If the pace of the lecture feels too fast, consider reading some basic material beforehand, perhaps in one of the auxiliary texts.